t-ho/ngx-ui-loader/README.md

 ### 8.1 Usage

-If you want the loader to start automatically for http requests:
+If you want the loader to start automatically for http requests, in your root `AppModule`, do as follow:

 ```typescript